Addressing challenges of cultivated meat

 This critically important young industry is doing what young industries do—learning, testing, fixing, solving.
 Repeat.
 Navigating and building the path to scale and adoption will take years.

-Among the top challenges for the industry will be to ensure food safety in cost-effective ways that can scale.
+Among the top challenges and priorities for regulators and the cultivated meat industry will be establishing clear and harmonized regulatory pathways that ensure food safety.

-In the United States, FDA is responsible for ensuring the safety of foods available in the U.S. market and, together with USDA, will regulate the sale of cultivated meat to ensure consumer safety (seafood will be regulated by FDA exclusively).
-Following the completion of FDA’s rigorous pre-market safety review for each cultivated meat product, those products will need to complete the same processes conventional meat companies must follow to ensure safe product production and handling.
-For both UPSIDE Foods’ and GOOD Meat’s cultivated chicken, the successful completion of FDA’s pre-market safety review in recent months demonstrated that it is at least as safe as conventional chicken.
-Before any products reach consumers, robust protections exist, including stringent FDA and USDA inspections and approval identical to those for conventional meat industry.
+In the United States, FDA is responsible for ensuring the safety of foods available in the U.S. market.
+Together with USDA, FDA will regulate the sale of cultivated meat to ensure consumer safety (seafood will be regulated by FDA exclusively).
+Following the completion of FDA’s rigorous pre-market safety review for each cultivated meat product, those products complete the same processes conventional meat companies follow to ensure safe product production and handling prior to sale.
+For both UPSIDE Foods’ and GOOD Meat’s cultivated chicken, the successful completion of FDA’s pre-market safety review in 2023 demonstrated that it is at least as safe as conventional chicken.
+Before any products reach consumers, robust protections exist, including stringent FDA and USDA inspections and approval processes identical to those for the conventional meat industry.

 While contamination is normal and expected in R&D phases when lots of variables are being tweaked and optimized, the production environment is far more stringent and specifically designed to prevent contamination.
 As demonstrated by data submitted to the FDA from UPSIDE Foods and GOOD Meat, successful production runs for cultivated meat test negative for pathogens such as Salmonella and result in significantly lower microbial counts compared to conventional chicken.
 Consumers and retailers can rest easy knowing that cultivated meat products that reach store shelves and tables will be safe for consumption.